shravan97/WordHunter/README.md

 - [ ] Implement multiprocessing in parts which are slower to run
 - [ ] Program will have to terminate smoothly on keyboard interrupts and other hindrances
 - [ ] Instead on taking a topic everytime as input , try taking in as a bunch initially and print questions with a random topic of interest
+- [ ] Give weightage to the page on which the search result appears on querying

 ___